 If you are considering applying, or are in the process of applying to study at the Wind Energy Systems CDT, here is the place to find answers to your questions!

-Am I eligible for the place?
+Am I eligible for a place?

 What is a 'studentship'?